 Here is an email that I receive with increasing regularity as of late.
-More and more young people have elevated blood pressure or high blood pressure and this is affecting their ability to join the military.
+More young people have elevated blood pressure or high blood pressure, and this is affecting their ability to join the military.

-I'm trying to get in the Army National Guard.
+I'm trying to get into the Army National Guard.
 I passed the ASVAB and most of the physical.
 I said most because they found that I had high blood pressure.
-To be honest it took me by surprise because I work out, jog everyday and do not have any type of substance abuse problem.
-I don't smoke, take any drugs and drink very casual.
+To be honest, it took me by surprise because I work out, jog every day and do not have any type of substance-abuse problem.
+I don't smoke, take any drugs and drink very casually.
 What are my options I could do to help me in getting in to serve my country.
-Help me Sir.
+Help me, sir.

 Have you ever heard of the term "120 over 80" (120/80)?
-Well, if you have you are in good company as that is the standard for healthy blood pressure.
-The problem with having high blood pressure when you are young (or old) is it damages blood vessels and will affect circulation if untreated which will lead to heart attack, kidney damage, stroke, heart disease, and a variety of other cardio/pulmonary illnesses.
+Well, if you have, you are in good company as that is the standard for healthy blood pressure.
+The problem with having high blood pressure when you are young (or old) is it damages blood vessels.
+That will affect circulation, if untreated, and can lead to heart attack, kidney damage, stroke, heart disease and a variety of other cardio/pulmonary illnesses.

 High blood pressure is considered to be 140/90 and above.
-So if you are sporting these type of numbers here are some tips for you to help get it lower:
+So if you are sporting these type of numbers, here are some tips for you to help get them lower:

-Exercise and eat right (more fruits / vegetables in your day) and less fatty foods - this can cure more than half our ailments if we follow #1.
+- Exercise and eat more fruits and vegetables and fewer fatty foods.
+This can cure more than half our ailments if we follow number one.

 - Moderate consumption of alcohol only (1-2 drinks in a day)

-- Relax in your day - a stressful day can elevate blood pressure so when you go in for readings relax and do the above and your numbers could be lower.
+- Relax.
+A stressful day can elevate blood pressure so when you go in for readings, relax, do the above and your numbers could be lower.